AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 ### **Case I:**

-You are trying to change the email address for a user who has their own account at <https://account.adobe.com>
+Changing the email address for a user who has their own account at <https://account.adobe.com>

 <u>Solution</u>